Omarciano19/Grain_Clasification/README.md

 ## Progress:
 So far there are three notebooks presenting the next progress.

-### A preprocess notebook
+### Preprocess notebooks
-it resizes and normalizes images of maize and wheat under the M600 or G600 grainspace folder, then it divides the images in training and test sets in a 70:30 proportion and and orders the images in the structure needed by keras.
+each notebook resizes and normalizes images of maize and wheat under the M600 or G600 grainspace folder using *openCV*, then it divides the images in training and test sets in a 70:30 proportion with *Sklearn* and and orders the images in the structure needed by keras with *os* library.

 ### Grain1.2
 Simple classification ML neural network to sort grain with four convolutional layers and one dense layer;